suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 overhead added by end-to-end encryption, certain fields that would be redundant between MOQT and SFrame are not transmitted.

+The encryption mechanism defined in this specification restricts MOQT Object ID that fit in 32 bit integers inspite of MOQT specification allowing Object IDs upto 2<sup>62</sup> values.

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",